aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/ptp.md

   domain: < 0-255 | default -> 127 >
 ```

-If `profile` or `domain` are not specified, but PTP is enabled, then the defaults will be used.
 All can also be defined on a more specific level, if the network design requires this.

 ### PTP Profiles